Through the core values at Langar, we develop the social, moral and spiritual development of all pupils so they can live life in all its fullness.

 Understanding Christianity stimulates learning through three strands which are Making Sense of the Text, Understanding Impact and Making Connections.

 Our teaching of Religious Education follows the guidance given in the latest Agreed

 The Agreed Syllabus for RE in Nottingham City and Nottinghamshire

 Using this Agreed Syllabus for Religious Education, we will enable our pupils to discover more about religion as well as other world views as we assist them to apply their learning to a range of topics.
 Our pupils are encouraged to express ideas and insights into key questions which face all human beings as we travel through life.
-They will take part in lessons, and could also receive visitors to school sharing a range of religious viewpoints and undertake their own visits to varied places of worship, Covid permitting.
+They will take part in lessons, and could also receive visitors to school sharing a range of religious viewpoints and undertake their own visits to varied places of worship.
 Through these experiences they will gain insights and knowledge to help equip them as responsible citizens, ready to contribute positively to our society and the wider world.

 The three-fold aims of RE in Nottingham City and the County will ensure that our pupils:

 1. Know and understand a range of religions and world views which will allow them to recognise the diversity which exists in our city and wider society.

 2. Can express ideas and insights about the nature, significance and the impact of religions and world views as they develop their own personal views on a range of issues